mskcc/tempo/docs/outputs.md

 - `fastp`: A HTML report for each FASTQ lane pair per sample.
 - `alfred`: A per-sample and per-readgroup BAM file alignment metrics in text and PDF files.
 - `collectshsmetrics`: For exomes, per-sample hybridisation-selection metrics in the.
-- `conpair`: Per tumor-normal-pair, the Conpair-generated concordance and contamination files.
 - `pileup`: Per tumor-normal-pair, the Conpair-generated SNP pileup files.

 ## Somatic data